-Chris was appointed as Chief Financial Officer and Company Secretary in 2016.
-He was previously Finance Director and Company Secretary of AIM-listed Superglass Holdings PLC, the UK’s only independent manufacturer of glass and mineral wool insulation.
+Chris Lea was appointed a Director on 19 May 2016, as Company Secretary on 31 May 2016 and took up his full time role as Chief Financial Officer on 4 July 2016.
+Chris was previously Finance Director and Company Secretary of then AIM-listed Superglass Holdings PLC (AIM:SPGH), the UK’s only independent manufacturer of glass and mineral wool insulation, prior to the sale of the company to Inflection Management Corporation in July 2016.
 Previous to this Chris was Chief Financial Officer for Aviagen Europe, the world’s largest poultry breeding company.
-Chris spent 15 years with KPMG in the Midlands, holding various roles within their audit and corporate finance businesses.
+Chris spent 15 years with KPMG, holding various roles within their audit and corporate finance businesses.
 He holds a BSc (Hons) from Nottingham University and is a member of the Institute of Chartered Accountants in England and Wales.

-Martin Pengelley joined the board of IndigoVision in 2014.
+Martin Pengelley was appointed to the board of IndigoVision on 2 January 2014 as an independent non-executive director.
 Martin qualified as a Chartered Accountant with Ernst & Whinney before joining Wood Mackenzie, a predecessor firm of Deutsche Bank, in 1984.
 Martin worked in UK Corporate Stockbroking with Deutsche Bank AG for almost 30 years before retiring at the end of 2013.
-Martin is also a director of DB Trustee Services Ltd, the trustee company of the Deutsche Bank UK pension schemes, and Paddock Wood Community Advice Centre.
+Martin acts as a consultant to Tulchan Communications, a firm specialising in financial communications and corporate reputation, as well as being a director of DB Trustee Services Ltd, the trustee company of the Deutsche Bank UK pension schemes, and Paddock Wood Community Advice Centre.

-Max joined the board of IndigoVision with effect from 1 June 2017.
-Max is a partner in Multi-family Office Sorbus Partners LLP, executive chairman of DivideBuy and a director of Rematch Credit Ltd and David Lean Films Ltd. Max is a Chartered Fellow of the Chartered Institute for Securities & Investment (CISI) and a Visiting Teaching Fellow at Aston Business School.
+Max Thowless-Reeves was appointed to the board of IndigoVision with effect from 1 June 2017 and was appointed Chairman on 7 March 2019.
+Max is a partner in Multi-family Office SORBUS Partners LLP and Chairman and co-founder of DivideBuy.
+He is a Chartered Fellow of the Chartered Institute for Securities & Investment (CISI) and a Visiting Teaching Fellow at Aston Business School.
+He has an MBA from Warwick Business School.

 The Board has delegated the following responsibilities to the Audit Committee: